Enveloppe/mkdocs-custom-tags-attributes/README.md

   - search
   - custom_attributes
 ```
-Note: If you have no plugins entry in your config file yet, you'll likely also want to add the search plugin.
-MkDocs enables it by default if there is no plugins entry set, but now you have to enable it explicitly.
+Note: If you have no plugin entry in your config file yet, you'll likely also want to add the search plugin.
+MkDocs enables it by default if there is no plugin entry set, but now you have to enable it explicitly.

 You need to create an `custom_attributes.css` if you want to create inline attributes!